expresspigeon/blog/src/content/kb/integrations/zapier.md

 * Create/Update Contact - Add a new contact to a list, or updates an existing contact.
 * Send Transactional Email - Sends an e-mail using an existing template.

-## How to connect ExpressPigeon on Zapier
+## How to create first Zap with ExpressPigeon

 To get started with ExpressPigeon on [Zapier](https://zapier.com), click 'Make A Zap!' button.

-TODO: enter image with arrow to this button
 ![](../images/zapier/zap_1.png)

 In the 'Choose a trigger app' field enter 'ExpressPigeon' and select it.